Wuhsha al-dallala: Personal relations

 Overview of the ruins of Fustat in 1865, some thirty years before Solomon Schechter's discovery of the Geniza site.
 Photograph taken by Théodule Devéria, a French Egyptologist.

 In a record of charity contributors, Wuhsha is listed immediately before Ammar, the son of Rosh ha-Qahal (Head of the Congregation), who is later identified in a 1093 document as Amram, son of Ezra, the Rosh ha-Qahal.
 (Note: Amram was the Hebrew equivalent of the Arabic Ammar.
 The title of his father, by the time of their era, bore no more than an honorary status; according to Goitein, the rank of Rosh ha-Qahal was originally a successor to the ancient Rosh ha-Knesset (head of the synagogue) and it designated a leader of the congregation, however, during the Geniza period, the title lost its authority and functionality to Chaver and Muqaddam and consequently became devoid of administrative power.)
 Amram, likely her father, was a prominent banker in Alexandria.
-He had five children, three daughters and two sons and the family lived in Fustat, a previous capital of Egypt before the construction of Cairo.
+He had five children, three daughters and two sons and the family lived in Fustat—a previous capital of Egypt before the founding of Cairo—where they were seen as outsiders and foreigners.
 He was recorded as deceased by June 1104.

 The earliest documentation of Wuhsha al-dallala in the Cairo Geniza is her marriage contract with Arye ben Judah, a destitute Sicilian immigrant.
 The document lists her dowry at 316 dinars, a figure Goitein deemed inflated upon reviewing the listed items, estimating a more accurate value of 150 dinars.
 Goitein concludes that Wuhsha's family maintained a comfortable yet modest financial standing, considering the fact that they were responsible for providing for three daughters.
 Arye himself only offered a marriage gift of 10 dinars, with an additional 15 dinars promised in deferred payments.
-The date of the marriage is unknown, but Jewish historian Renée Levine Melammed suggests it occurred after Wuhsha’s family relocated to Fustat.
-While the rationale for this union is unclear, Goitein hypothesised that exceptional circumstances, possibly Wuhsha’s reputation for independence, may have influenced the arrangement.
+The date of the marriage is unknown, but historian Renée Levine Melammed suggests it occurred after Wuhsha's family relocated to Fustat.
+While the rationale for this union is unclear, Goitein hypothesised that exceptional circumstances, possibly Wuhsha's reputation for independence, may have influenced the arrangement.